“If we have no peace, it is because we have forgotten that we belong to each other.”

 Journey of Faith

-The Concert offers for the first time on the Carnegie Hall stage a musical tribute to Mother Teresa, one of the great humanitarian leaders of modern times, who devoted her life to the poor and distressed.
+In February 2025, “Journey of Faith: A Musical Tribute to Mother Teresa” was presented on the Carnegie Hall stage, offering for the very first time a musical tribute to Mother Teresa.
+On September 6, 2025, Washington, D.C. audiences will have the opportunity to draw inspiration from this beautiful program.
+Mother Teresa was one of the great humanitarian leaders of modern times, who devoted her life to the poor and distressed.
 She offers an example of selfless charity, with meaning for our own chaotic and troubled times.

 The music will trace her humble birth in 1910 in Skopje (now in North Macedonia, but then part of the Ottoman Empire) to parents of Albanian heritage, to her call to ministry in Ireland, to her nearly 50 years of missionary work in India as a Catholic nun, and her influence worldwide.
 Today, the Missionaries of Charity, which she founded, serve in 139 countries, including in the United States.